 ifelse(test_expression, x, y)

-test_expression must be a logical vector (or an object that can be coerced to logical).
 The return value is a vector with the same length as

 This is to say, the

-i-th element of result will be
+ith element of the result will be

 TRUE else it will take the value of